hiroshiban/Retinotopy/README.txt

 OK      : (optional) flag, whether this script finished without any error [true/false]

-For more details, please see the comment lines of retinotopy.m
+For more details, please see the comment lines of retinotopy.m and ~/Retinotopy/doc/index.html

 ======================================================================